xn4k/xn4k/README.md

   [<img src="https://img.icons8.com/fluent/48/000000/instagram-new.png" width="3.5%"/>](https://www.instagram.com/mikeammic069/)
   <a href="mailto:stueckholz@hotmail.com"> <img src="https://img.icons8.com/fluent/48/000000/gmail.png" width="3.5%"/> </a>

-Passionate about cybersecurity, i like to do CTF's and playing games.
+Passionate about cybersecurity, i like to participate in CTF's and playing games.
 Interested in Web-application testing and coding.
 - 👾 I’m currently bug hunter on hackerone.com
 - 👻 I’m good at being confused, OSINT and Steganography 😂
 - 🧙‍♂️ I’m looking to collab. with other content creators, so reach out to connect!